1959 Nepalese general election

 General elections were held in Nepal from 18 February to 3 April 1959 to elect the 109 members of the first House of Representatives, the lower house of the Parliament of Nepal.
 They were held under the provisions of the 1959 constitution, which had been adopted on 12 February.
 More than 4.25 million people out of an overall population of about 8.55 million (1954) were eligible to vote.
 Voter turnout was 42.18%.

 The result was a victory for the Nepali Congress, winning 74 of the 109 seats with 38% of the vote.
 B. P. Koirala became the first democratically elected and 22nd Prime Minister of Nepal.

 Campaign

 786 candidates competed for 109 seats in the House of Representatives; 268 ran as independents, with the others representing nine parties.
 The Nepali Congress contested 108 constituencies, the Gorkha Parishad contested in 86 seats and the Communist Party of Nepal contested 47 seat.

-The CIA covertly assisted Koirala and the Nepali Congress in winning the election.
+According to former CIA officer Duane Clarridge, U.S. intelligence officials discussed providing limited covert support to B. P. Koirala and the Nepali Congress during the 1959 election in order to "promote political stability and support the development of democratic institutions in Nepal".